How to Download Forex Price Data in Python

 5 min read

-I know what you’re thinking: “There are plenty of websites explaining how to download stock price data with the yahoo finance library but almost nothing on how to download forex price data with it”.
+“There are plenty of websites explaining how to download stock price data with the yahoo finance library but almost nothing on how to download forex price data with it”.

 We all know the stock market is a great place to invest in.
 However, when you have a good strategy, forex assets can help you earn a decent amount of money.
-As an algo trader exploring this amazing market, the yfinance library will helps us to do download forex price data easily.
+As an algo trader exploring this amazing market, the yfinance library will helps us to download forex price data easily.

-Yahoo Finance Library Installation
+yfinance Library Installation

 It’s so easy!
-Before we get into the download part, don’t forget to install the library in your environment.
+Before we get into the download part, don’t forget to install the yfinance library in your environment.
 You can do this with the following code:

 Import Libraries

-Daily Forex Price Data
+Daily Forex Price Data using yfinance

 Inside the parenthesis, you need to provide the asset to the ticker parameter, and the start and end dates to select the period range.
 Next, we format the dataframe index as a datetime object and, finally, we show the last 5 observations of the sample data.